 Study Group of the Institute of Biomedical Research sarcoma Bellvitge (IDIBELL) led by Dr. Oscar Martinez-triad identified a potential new therapeutic target for Ewing's sarcoma, the second frequency of bone cancer in children and adolescents, and tumors, known for their aggressiveness and propensity to metastasize.
 The study is published in the International Journal of Cancer.

-For many years, the main line of the group of Ewing's sarcoma research has focused on the protein caveolin 1 (CAV1), which is associated with resistance to treatment and metastasis, among other problems.
+For many years, the main line of research group of Ewing's sarcoma has focused on the protein caveolin 1 (CAV1), which is associated with resistance to treatment and metastasis, among other problems.
 However, the location of the protein within the cell makes its use as a therapeutic target practically impossible.
 "Therefore, we are looking for a cofactor CAV1 with an equally important role, but a more affordable place, - says Dr. Martinez-Tirado - and membrane receptor EphA2, already described in previous studies, meets these requirements."

 In his latest work, the researchers not only to demonstrate the connection between the receptor EphA2 and caveolin 1, but also to establish a correlation between EphA2 phosphorylation and tumor aggressiveness in Ewing's sarcoma.
 "In a few tests in vitro and in vivo, we observed that the membrane receptor plays a key role in tumor cell migration."